wttaideveloper/ifs7/replit.md

 ## Overview

-This is a full-stack web application for IBLU (Interactive Bible Learning University), a revolutionary digital Bible learning platform.
-The application features a React frontend with TypeScript, Express.js backend, and is configured to use PostgreSQL with Drizzle ORM for data persistence.
+This is a landing page for IBLU (Interactive Bible Learning University), designed to drive crowdfunding donations through the WhiteIfs7 platform.
+The application features a React frontend with TypeScript and Express.js backend using in-memory storage.
+The design matches the WhiteIfs7 website style with modern animations and clean layouts.
 The UI is built with shadcn/ui components and styled with Tailwind CSS.

 ## User Preferences